 You may report side effects to your national health agency.

-- Take at bedtime if taking once a day.
+- Give at bedtime if your child is taking it once a day.

 - It may take a few weeks to see the full effect.

-- If you take 1 daily dose at bedtime, do not take the missed dose the next morning.
+- If your child takes 1 daily dose at bedtime, do not give the missed dose the next morning.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.